strimzi/strimzi-kafka-operator/README.md

 ## Documentation

 Documentation to the current _main_ branch as well as all releases can be found on our [website][strimzi].

+## Roadmap

+The roadmap of the Strimzi Operator project is maintained as [GitHub Project](https://github.com/orgs/strimzi/projects/1).

 ## Getting help